GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/swiftui-cookbook/custom-channel-header.md

 }
 ```

-If you now run your app now, you should see the updated channel header, as shown on the screenshot.
+If you run your app now, you should see the updated channel header, as shown on the screenshot.

 ![Screenshot of the channel header.](../../assets/whatsapp-header.png)